A First Step Towards Runtime Analysis of Evolutionary Neural Architecture Search

 \subsection{ENAS Algorithm}

 ENAS aims to search for a promising neural architecture from a given search space.
-We abbreviate the number of blocks of types A, B, and C to $n_A\in \{0,1,..., u^A\}$, $n_B\in \{0,1,...,u^B\}$ and $n_C\in \{0,1,...,u^C\}$, where $u^A,u^B$, and $u^C$ are usually designed to be relatively large to ensure that the search space can cover the optimal solution.
-The search space can be represented as $\{(\{0,..., u^A\}, \{0,..., u^B\}, \{0,..., u^C\})\}$.
-In this study, we consider the (1+1)-ENAS algorithm with mutation (i.e., based on (1+1)-EA), whose main steps are: \begin{enumerate}[1)] \item \textbf{Individual Initialization}: Randomly initialize the number of blocks in the initial solution $x_0$ according to the uniform distribution $U[0,s]$, where $s\in \mathbb{N}^+$ is a predetermined initial upper bound for each type of block. \item \textbf{Offspring Generation}: Generate $y_t$ by executing the mutation operation on parent $x_t$. \item \textbf{Environmental Selection}: Select the solution with higher fitness value in $x_t$ and $y_t$ to enter into the next iteration. \end{enumerate}
+We abbreviate the number of blocks of types A, B, and C to $n_A$, $n_B$ and $n_C$, where $n_A,n_B,n_C\in\mathbb{Z}$. \new{A solution can be represented as $(n_A,n_B,n_C)$.} The search space can be represented as \new{$\mathbb{Z}\times \mathbb{Z}\times \mathbb{Z}$}.
+In this study, we consider the (1+1)-ENAS algorithm with mutation (i.e., based on (1+1)-EA), whose main steps are: \begin{enumerate}[1)] \item \textbf{Individual Initialization}: Randomly initialize the number of blocks in the initial solution $x_0$ according to the uniform distribution $U[0,s]$, where $s\in \mathbb{N}^+$ is a predetermined initial upper bound for each type of block. \item \textbf{Offspring Generation}: Generate $y_t$ by executing the mutation operation on parent $x_t$. \item \textbf{Environmental Selection}: Select the solution with higher fitness value in $x_t$ and $y_t$ to enter into the next iteration. \new{Note that, the offspring is preferred to the parent in case of ties by the selection operator.} \end{enumerate}

 For each mutation operation in offspring generation, it applies the \emph{Addition, Removal} or \emph{Modification} operator (used in AE-CNN~\cite{sun2019completely}) uniformly at random, and repeats this process $K$ times independently.
 Specifically, it updates the individual by randomly adding a block of type A/B/C, removing a block of type A/B/C, or modifying a block to one of the other types.
-Note that for the empty blocks, the deletion operator will keep it unchanged.
-If the (1+1)-ENAS algorithm adopts the one-bit mutation strategy, $K$ will be set as 1.
-Otherwise, $K>0$ is determined by the Poisson distribution with $\lambda=1$, i.e., $K-1\sim Pois(1)$.
-Since it mutates multiple times ($K\geq 1$) in an iteration, we call it multi-bit mutation.
-Such mutation behavior is inspired by the mutation operator in genetic programming~\cite{durrett2011computational} and evolutionary sequence selection~\cite{qian2018sequence}.
+Note that for the empty blocks, the removal operator will keep it unchanged.
+If the (1+1)-ENAS algorithm adopts the \new{local} mutation, $K$ will be set as 1.
+Otherwise, if the (1+1)-ENAS algorithm adopts the \new{global} mutation, it will mutate $K\geq 1$ times in an iteration, where $K$ is determined by the Poisson distribution with $\lambda=1$, i.e., $K-1\sim Pois(1)$.
+Such mutation behavior is inspired by the mutation operator in \new{fixed parameter evolutionary algorithm~\cite{kratsch2010fixed},} genetic programming~\cite{durrett2011computational,qian2015variable}, and evolutionary sequence selection~\cite{qian2018sequence,qian2023multi}.